John Kasich 2016 presidential campaign: Campaign

 In April, Kasich campaigned in New York ahead of the state primary, where Trump led in polls by a significant margin.
-Kasich received an endorsement from New York Daily News on April 13.
+Kasich received an endorsement from the New York Daily News on April 13.
 On April 14, Kasich received the endorsement of George Pataki, who called him the GOP's best chance to win the general election.
 It was the first endorsement Kasich had received from a former fellow candidate in the field.
 Later that day, Kasich attended a gala along with Trump and Cruz where he said, "I'm going to leave Cleveland as the nominee.
 Whether you believe it or not, it's going to happen."

 In April 2016, the campaigns of Kasich and Ted Cruz agreed to "split up" some of the remaining primaries in an effort to block Donald Trump from gaining the 1,237 delegates necessary to clinch the GOP nomination.
 However, the pact proved challenging; for example, though Cruz was intended to focus on the Indiana primary, Kasich said that his supporters should still vote for him there.
 And days later, Cruz clarified that there is "no alliance" but, rather, he and Kasich "made a determination where to focus [the campaigns'] energies."

 By May 2016, Trump had amassed a sizable lead of 996 delegates as compared with Cruz's 565 delegates and Kasich's 153 delegates.
 On May 3, after losing the Indiana primary, Cruz suspended his campaign and Republican National Committee (RNC) chair Reince Priebus stated that Trump will be the presumptive nominee.
-The next day, Kasich announced that he would also drop out, leaving Trump as the remaining candidate and presumptive nominee.
+The next day, Kasich announced that he would also drop out, leaving Trump as the remaining candidate and presumptive nominee.Don Thibaut and Jai Chabria were credited with making calls to John Kasich to help convince him to drop out of the race.

-In December, two faithless electors voted for Governor Kasich, however one was disallowed.
+In December, two faithless electors voted for Governor Kasich in the general election, however one was disallowed.

 A 2018 study on media coverage of the 2016 election noted "the paradox of the Kasich campaign’s longevity while it lacked public interest provides some evidence for the idea that Kasich’s biggest supporters were the media".